Planning a holiday to the beautiful city of Sydney and looking for the top things to do in Sydney? Here are tips on how to have the best trip!

 As the name suggests it’s also a purpose built theatre.
 It’s big enough to attract some big names, but not so big that it detracts from the experience like stadium gigs.

 I’ve seen bands play there like Florence + the Machine, I’ve seen Jimmy Carr perform stand up, and I’ve also seen my own brother perform in a Sydney ballet eisteddfod.
-Check out the Opera House website to see if any shows interest you.

 Take in a game of Australian Rules Football